dastudillo14/ig-networks-test-be/README.md

 docker run -p 8000:8000 -v $(pwd):/app api_jap
 ```

+For testing login functionality, you can use the following credentials:
+- Username: admin & Password: admin
+- Username: applicant & Password: applicant

 ### Environment Variables

 The project uses environment variables for configuration.
 Create a `.env` file in the root directory with the following variables: